Three cities offer multiple ways to get a behind-the-scenes look at Kentucky Bourbon history, production, culture, and flavor.

 Beyond distilleries, more bourbon-centric tour options abound in Covington, Frankfort, and Bardstown.

 Burn calories as they’re consumed with Riverside Food Tours.
 Walk through some of Covington’s tastiest neighborhoods.
 The Roebling Bridge Tour includes visits to five restaurants, a beer tasting, and a local market.
 The Mainstrasse Tour strolls through a German Village with stops for food, beer, and wine.
-The Madison Avenue Tour showcases four restaurants, a coffee shop, and a brewery.
-All tours are $59.
+Both tours are priced from $65.

 Frankfort offers two self-guided walking tour routes.
 The Historic Frankfort Walking Tour maps 40 noteworthy properties.
-Stop by the Visitor Center to pick up one of the new guides for free.
+Stop by the Visitor Center to pick up a free guide.
 The Frankfort Public Arts Tour showcases the capital city’s architecture, stained glass windows, murals, statues, and other eye-appealing works.
 Pick up a free guide at the Visitor Center or find it at FrankfortPublicArt.com.

 Sail the Ohio River with BB Riverboats between the skylines of Covington, Kentucky and Cincinnati, Ohio.
-Relax on an evening dinner cruise, music & sunset sightseeing cruise, or StoneBrook Winery sunset cruise.
-Lunch and “High Noon” sightseeing cruises offer fun under the sun.
+Relax on an evening dinner cruise, music & sunset sightseeing cruise, or Dixieland Jazz brunch cruise.
+Lunch and a variety of sightseeing cruises offer fun on the river.
 All signature cruises include a fully stocked bar and food buffet.
-Prices vary starting at $24.
+Prices vary starting at $29.

 Cincy Brew Bus offers a five-hour bourbon tasting and distillery tour that stops at New Riff Distilling for a tour and tasting, Second Sights Spirits for a tour and tasting, The Littlefield bar for a bourbon flight, then at the Bourbon Haus 1841 historic bourbon bar. $75 for drinkers and $40 for non-drinkers.

 Bourbon Paddle Tours in Frankfort navigate the Kentucky River through Lock and Dam No. 4 then dock at Buffalo Trace for a distillery tour and tasting.
 This four-hour guided adventure offers views that can only be seen from the river and special access to an area of Buffalo Trace typically off limits to the public.
 Book an available date on Canoe Kentucky’s calendar; additional trips for groups of eight can also be booked Fridays through Sundays from June through October by special request.